Laughter really can be the best form of life medicine

 - – overall increased immunity

-In addition, laughing can tone your abs, give you a low impact cardio workout and can help ease physical pain!
+Lastly, laughing can tone our abs, give us a low impact cardio workout and can help ease physical pain through the release of endorphins – the body’s natural feel-good chemical.

 Laughter and Learning